 4º I have run 1-2 times doing CaCos and I have had no discomfort, I have been well.

 5º I have run 1-2 times doing CaCos and I have had slight discomfort.

 6º I have run 1-2 times doing CaCos and I have had many stiffness.

-We have several ways to progress if we have not had discomfort, and we also have ways to "regress" and prepare to run if we have felt bad.
+We have several ways to progress if we haven't had discomfort, and we also have ways to "roll back" and prepare to run if we've been feeling bad.

 I have run well and I have no discomfort

 We canincrease the frequency by doing the same, run one more day a week, but with the same thing we did the week before.